Ordinary Objects Extraordinary Journeys - A resource for schools

 Nine year old Martha Blend escaped from Austria on the Kindertransport in 1938, leaving her parents behind.
 As part of our 2011 Hidden Histories project Martha showed us her autograph book which she brought to the UK with her.

-Lily Ebert BEM was 20 when the Nazis deported her from her Hungarian hometown to Auschwitz.
+Lily Ebert MBE was 20 when the Nazis deported her from her Hungarian hometown to Auschwitz.
 As part of our 2011 Hidden Histories project Lily talked about the gold pendant which remarkably survived the Camp with her.

 Hedy Klein was born in Oradea, in Romania, and was 16 when the Nazis entered her hometown, which had been absorbed into Hungary and renamed Nagyvarad.
 She was taken to Auschwitz-Birkenau concentration camp, and then worked as a slave labourer in a munitions factory.
 After the war, she left Romania illegally and went to Canada.